dunningrb/simple-sports-simulator/README.md

 ### Copyright

-Copyright (c) 2021 Rodney Dunning.
+Copyright (c) by 2021 Rodney Dunning.
 All rights reserved.